How to plan a cycle route to work

 Variety of routes

 Even commuting by bike can get somewhat boring if you never vary your route, so it’s good to investigate some alternatives, especially if you intend to ride all year round.
 Occasionally ice, snow or just a diversion will mean that a particular option is unavailable.

 So where can you find a route that is both pleasant and rideable on a daily basis?
 There are all sorts of route planning websites, gadgets and gizmos out there that can help you plan a journey to work on two wheels that is both practical and enjoyable.

-Our Journeyplanner is a good starting point – you simply put in your start/finish points and the system will do the rest!
-There are various layers of routing visible, from the fastest to the slowest and it will even show you the location of local bike shops, the time it will take and the elevation covered.
-And you can see it in Google Streetview so you can tell how busy it’s likely to be and the condition of the carriageway or track.
+Our Journey Planner is a good starting point – you simply put in your start/finish points and the system will do the rest.
+There are various layers of routes visible, from the fastest to the quietest or a balanced route.

 The Journey Planner is powered by CycleStreets, a UK-wide cycle journey planner system, which lets you plan routes from A to B by bike.
 It is designed by cyclists, for cyclists, and caters for the needs of both confident and less confident cyclists.